 - Provides clearinghouse facility: Stock exchange provides a clearinghouse facility for members.
 It settles the transactions among the members quickly and with ease.
 The members have to pay or receive only the net dues (balance amounts) because of the clearinghouse facility.

 - Facilitates healthy speculation: Healthy speculation keeps the exchange active.
-Normal speculation is not dangerous but provides more business to the exchange.
-However, excessive speculation is undesirable as it is dangerous to investors & the growth of the corporate sector.
+Reasonable thinking is not dangerous but provides more business to the transaction.
+However, excessive speculation is undesirable as it is hazardous to investors & the growth of the corporate sector.

 - Serves as Economic Barometer: Stock exchange indicates the state of health of companies and the national economy.
 It acts as a barometer of the economic situation/conditions.

-- Facilitates Bank Lending: Banks easily know the prices of quoted securities.
+- Facilitates Bank Lending: Banks quickly know the prices of quoted securities.
 They offer loans to customers against corporate securities.
 This gives convenience to the owners of securities.

 Conclusion for Functional Report of Stock Exchange:

-There are lots of financial scams that are happening day by day and the unaware public get trapped by the fraudsters and destroy their hard earned money and wealth.
-Thus poor investors and nation’s wealth is destroyed.
-Fraudster always comes up with new ideas to trap unaware or new investors.
-Stock Market is a million dollar business, so here maximum fraudsters can be found to trap the poor investors by their various newer fraudulent activities every day like publishing fake balance sheets by company, by giving false news like bonus, dividend, takeovers, merger, new orders, expansions, etc to arouse people to buy their company shares at unfair price.
+There are lots of financial scams that are happening day by day, and the unaware public gets trapped by the fraudsters and destroys their hard-earned money and wealth.
+Thus poor investors and the nation’s wealth are destroyed.
+Cheat always comes up with new ideas to trap unaware or new investors.
+Stock Market is a million-dollar business, so here maximum tricks can be found to catch the poor investors by their various more modern fraudulent activities every day like publishing fake balance sheets by company, by giving false news like bonus, dividend, takeovers, merger, new orders, expansions, etc. to arouse people to buy their company shares at unfair price.

-Finding a stock to buy is about as easy as logging onto the Internet, opening the newspaper or picking up the phone.
+Finding a stock to buy is about as easy as logging onto the Internet, opening the newspaper, or picking up the phone.
 The trick is deciding which stock to buy.
-Buying and selling stocks can be done with a simple trading account that you set up and manage yourself, but many investors (both individual and institutional) still call their brokers.
+Buying and selling shares can be done with a single trading account that you set up and manage yourself, but many investors (both individual and institutional) still call their brokers.

 Deciding which stock to buy, or which kinds of stocks to buy, requires you to consider your goals in life, your age, your cash needs, future cash needs you might have (retirement, college, etc.), your tax situation, the nature of your other investments and how much risk you’re willing to take.
 That’s a lot to consider, which is why financial advisors come in handy for investors wondering what to do.

-After having a chat with my friends about what is a stock market, how does it works and if one should invent his/her money in stock market or not, Here are the things that I got in response from them
+After having a chat with my friends about what is a stock market, how does it works and if one should invest his/her money in the stock market or not, Here are the things that I got in response from them

-Firstly they were lacking knowledge about how does stock market work.
-After discussing it with them we came to a point that one should be really patient while investing in a stock exchange or stock market.
-Their opinions were that one should only invest the money in the stock market which he can afford to lose or can live satisfactorily without that money for a long long time.
+Firstly they lacked knowledge about how does stock market work.
+After discussing it with them, we came to the point that one should be patient while investing in a stock exchange or stock market.
+Their opinions were that one should only spend the money in the stock market, which he can afford to lose or can live satisfactorily without that money for a long, long time.

 No one likes to lose money.
-Moreover, the pain threshold of some is greater than it is with others.
+Moreover, the pain threshold of some is higher than it is with others.
 If you’re considering an investment in the stock market and the thought of a loss upsets you, you probably shouldn’t invest.
-However, when you invest there are several things you should know to increase your chances of winning.
+However, when you spend, there are several things you should know to increase your chances of winning.

 YOUR OPINION/ SUGGESTION :

-After reading how the stock market works and what are the concepts required for entering into share market world, I would suggest that one must only get into share market if he truly wants to do it wholeheartedly.
-If you are someone who is in it for some quick profit then this is not the game for you.
+After reading how the stock market works and what are the concepts required for entering into the share market world, I would suggest that one must only get into the share market if he genuinely wants to do it wholeheartedly.
+If you are someone who is in it for some quick profit, then this is not the game for you.
 Share market requires lots of patience and proper judgment on when to buy and sell a stock.
-One must also take this into consideration that he/she should only invest money that he/she can afford to lose.
-If you are earning 10000rs per month and your budget is 9000rs and your savings are 1000rs only then you should always think twice before investing that money in stock market, because if share market doesn’t work for you in start then there are high chances that one will be wrecked and sooner or later you will face financial problems.
+One must also consider this that he/she should only invest money that he/she can afford to lose.
+If you are earning 10000rs per month, and your budget is 9000rs.
+Your savings are 1000rs only then you should always think twice before investing that money in the stock market because if the share market doesn’t work for you at the start, then there are high chances that one will be wrecked and sooner or later you will face financial problems.
 So it’s always better to invest money that you can afford to lose.
 One should think of it as Bad debts with 50%-50% of return chances.
-Stock market exchanges are often called as gamble so play safe has patience and keep tracking the company movements/news of which you have bought shares in order to predict when the shares prices are going to scale up or drop down.
+Stock market exchanges are often called gamble, so play safe has patience and keep tracking the company movements/news of which you have bought shares to predict when the shares prices are going to scale up or dropdown.

 By now, you should realize that it is possible to be successful with stock market investments.
-Always be willing to do your homework before employing a new strategy and only make level-headed moves.
+Always be willing to do your homework before employing a new strategy and only make wise moves.

 My profound gratitude to all the faculty members of the Department, for their timely assistance and encouragement throughout my research work.